 Fuel injection can be tuned by remapping the ignition.
 With the use of a laptop or purpose-built engine tuner like the GYTR, the ignition timing and fuel quantities can be altered for different throttle openings and rpm.
 On a hopped-up engine, remapping the engine can produce a lot more power.
 On a relatively stock engine, remapping can alter the feel of the powerband (without actually adding any horsepower).

 The extra weight and torquier power delivery makes a four-stroke tough on clutches.
 If you pump up the horsepower with race gas, exhaust systems, big-bore kits, camshafts or flowed heads, the stock clutch may not be sufficient.
 Hinson, Barnett and Wiseco make baskets, friction plates, pressure plates and inner hubs that guarantee more hook-up.

 NUMBER 10: THROTTLE BODIES

 Injectioneering offers a throttle body mod that changes the shape and opening arc of the stock butterfly valve (and sometimes the shape of the pulley wheel).
 This slight change in angle produces significantly more throttle response.
 Additionally, Simon Engineering is working on a fuel-injection throttle body that replaces the relatively inefficient butterfly valves with an old school slide.
 Initial testing has show that the more metered opening of a slide (as opposed to the throat blocking action of a butterfly valve) can result in significant improvements.
+The most exotic throttle body is R&D Racing’s Genius throttle body.
+It uses a barrell shaped valve instead of a butterfly to improve airflow through the throttle body’s venturi (and it has been used on several factory road racers).
 Fuel-injector mods are the brave new world of hop-up artists.